theckman/blog/the-purge.rst

 The second piece of information was which items were worth it to keep.
-I'll admit this was tricky as "worth" is a bit of a loaded term, and doesn't a specific definition.
+I'll admit this was tricky as "worth" is a bit of a loaded term, and doesn't have a specific definition.
 We needed to strike some sort of balance to make the shipping worth-while for the items we already wanted to keep, but also not ship too much so that we had too much.
 There were some items that we could replace when moving to California, but it would not be